-7 | Case Example: The Australian National Redress Scheme as Social Policy at the federal level, together with state and territory signatories, and finally signatories from individual institutions.
+7 | Case Example: The Australian National Redress Scheme as Social Policy

+The following case example illustrates how the Australian Government's National Redress Scheme emerged from a Royal Commission, which was supported by legislation, policy, and national plans.
+Its development was driven by bipartisan support at the federal level, together with state and territory signatories, and finally signatories from individual institutions.
 The Redress Scheme emerged as a recommendation from a Royal Commission into the Institutional Abuse of Children (Australian Government 2018).
 This Scheme was designed for: "People who experienced child sexual abuse while in an institution.
 The Scheme helps people access redress and can connect them to free confidential Redress Support Services."